Filter Content

 Phone: 5472 2222

-Looking forward, we are excited for all the events and activities that the rest of 2025 has in store.
-We encourage each of you to stay engaged, continue to show your school spirit, and make the most of every moment.
-On behalf of the Student Council, we want to wish you all an incredible rest of the term.
+Looking forward, we are excited for the future we hold beyond school and encourage each of you to stay engaged, continue to show your school spirit, and make the most of every moment.
+On behalf of the Student Council and year 12 cohort, we want to wish you all an incredible rest of school.

 Brydie Moore